gewgew4/Payments/README.md

 - First: authorization request
 - Second: authorization request followed by a confirmation

-For clients on the second model, an action should be performed so that a reversal authorization is generated if it is not confirmed within the first five minutes.
+For clients on the second model, an action should be allowed/performed so that a reversal authorization is generated, if it is not confirmed within the first five minutes.

 All authorizations should be registered with their status and relevant information.